fanoframework/fano-uwsgi/README.md

 #### Apache

 You need to have `mod_proxy_uwsgi` installed and loaded.
-This module is Apache's built-in module, so it is very likely that you will have it with your Apache installation.
-You just need to make sure it is loaded.
+This module is Apache's built-in module.
 For example, on Debian,

 ```
+$ sudo apt install libapache2-mod-proxy-uwsgi
 $ sudo a2enmod proxy_uwsgi
 $ sudo systemctl restart apache2
 ```